Updated: March 20th, 2022

 If you’re looking for one of the top golf courses in the country, if not the world, make your way to The Fairmont Jasper Park Lodge, whose golf course has been listed as one of the best, many, many times.
 This 18-hole course offers dramatic bunkers and holes that line up with the many spectacular views.

-Canada’s most Northern major city is full of things to do.
+Canada’s Northern-most major city is full of things to do.
 Most notably, the city is home to North America’s largest mall, one of the world’s largest indoor waterparks, and one of the world’s largest indoor amusement parks.
-There’s tons of culture in Edmonton as well, which makes for tons of festivals, especially in the summer!
+There’s lots of culture in Edmonton as well, which makes for tons of festivals throughout the year.
+We’ll list some of the top attractions below but for more information, check out our guide to the best things to do in Edmonton.

 West Edmonton Mall